COME BY CAR, TRAIN OR BUS,

 Enjoy some time looking at vintage cars in various stages of restoration; a fascinating place to visit.

-Newly opened, you cannot pass
+You cannot pass

 without a fascinated glance at the Menu; unique and delicious.

 A restaurant and bar restored from an older building into a smart and modern establishment,

 here you can enjoy a lunch, an evening meal or maybe just a drink in pleasant company.

 Don't forget you can CLICK THE RED HEADINGS for pictures and details.

 Animal lovers will be delighted to see that Gembrook boasts